Preventing and Detecting Attacks Involving 3CX Desktop App

 What is its potential impact?

-Due to its widespread use and its importance in an organization’s communication system, threat actors can cause major damage (for example, by monitoring or rerouting both internal and external communication) to businesses that use this software.
+Due to its widespread use and its importance in an organisation’s communication system, threat actors can cause major damage (for example, by monitoring or rerouting both internal and external communication) to businesses that use this software.

-What can organizations do about it?
+What can organisations do about it?

 Indicators of Compromise (IOCs)

 |SHA256||File name / details||Detection name|

 Here is the list of IOCs for Mac users:

 The following domains are blocked by Trend Micro Web Reputation Services (WRS)